Master of Arts in Ethnic Studies

 - College transcripts

-- Statement of purpose outlining background experiences and possible community involvement, career objectives, research interests, rationale for pursuing Ethnic Studies, how undergraduate degree relates to the M.A. in Ethnic Studies, and a biographical statement
+- Statement of purpose outlining background experiences and possible community involvement, career objectives, research interests, a rationale for pursuing Ethnic Studies, how undergraduate degree relates to the M.A. in Ethnic Studies, and a biographical statement

 - Two letters of recommendation from individuals who have direct knowledge of the applicant’s scholastic ability and commitment to the field of Ethnic Studies

 - An 8-15 page writing sample (such as a research paper) that best reflects the applicant's ability to conduct graduate school-level research

 - A current vita/resume